 For decades, Chiapas has been the center of political and ethnic conflicts.
 The Zapatista movement prevented any large coffee farms from coming into existence, due to their demands for indigenous rights and land access.
 Consequently, coffee has been cultivated mainly by smallholders, often descendants of Indigenous tribes.
 These producers plant, harvest and prepare the coffee by hand, sparing no effort to produce a coffee they can feel proud of.

 To help ensure that producers receive a fair price for their product, we work closely with the exporters that support these communities with social projects and use their transportation infrastructure to bring the producers’ coffees to market.

 The harvest season is December through March.
 All the coffee is received in parchment, quality controlled, and transported to a high tech dry mill in Veracruz.
-After a second quality control, the coffee is cleaned, milled, and sorted to be prepared for export.
-This coffee has a quality control standard which allows for only 15 imperfections per 300 grams.
+After a second quality check, the coffee is cleaned, milled and sorted to be prepared for export.
+This coffee has a quality control standard that allows for only 15 imperfections per 300 grams.

 Cupping notes: Cocoa, herbal, light acidity, clean and consistent.
 (3/15/19)